j4y/developerportal/pages/platforms/android.md

 A demonstration of Camera Mode is the sample app MeasureUp.
 To use Camera Mode,  implement the <code>Detector.ImageListener</code> and/or <code>Detector.FaceListener</code> interface.
 Then follow this sequence of SDK calls:

 *   Construct a CameraDetector.
-The <code>cameraType</code> argument specifies whether to connect to the front or back camera, while the <code>cameraPreviewView</code> argument optionally specifics a SurfaceView onto which the SDK should display preview frames.
+The <code>cameraType</code> argument specifies whether to connect to the front or back camera, the <code>cameraPreviewView</code> argument optionally specifics a SurfaceView onto which the SDK should display preview frames, the <code>maxNumFaces</code> argument indicates the maximum number of faces that the system should try to track (may slow down the system if value is too high), and the <code>faceDetectorMode</code> argument is a flag to specify if the system is tracking large (up close) or small (farther away) faces.
+(Possible values are <code>Detector.FaceDetectorMode.LARGE_FACES</code> or <code>Detector.FaceDetectorMode.SMALL_FACES</code>.

 ```
-public CameraDetector(Context context, CameraType cameraType,
+public CameraDetector(Context context, CameraType cameraType, SurfaceView cameraPreviewView, int maxNumFaces, FaceDetectorMode faceDetectorMode)
-    SurfaceView cameraPreviewView)
 ```

 *   Call <code>setLicensePath()</code> with the path to the license file provided by Affectiva.